kfarr3/farr.ai/content/pages/readings.md

 # 2020

+* Zero - The Biography of a Dangerous Idea by Charles Seife
 * Mothers of Data Science - Kate Strachnyi and Kristen Kehrer
 * Common Sense - The Investor's Guide to Equality, Opportunity, and Growth - Joel Greenblatt
 * The Great Crash 1929